tomhrr/cosh/doc/all.md

 ### Miscellaneous

+Comments can be added by prefixing the comment with `//`.
+Any content from that point on will be ignored.

 On starting the shell for interactive use, the `.coshrc` file in the current user's home directory will be run.